Perl-Apollo/Corinna/rfc/faq.md

 read the docs carefully.
 There are potential compatibility issues.

 ## 15.1.6 Are there any interesting projects being written with `class`?
 Yes!
-Check out Chris "peregrin" Prather's [Rougelike tutorial](https://chris.prather.org/menu/roguelike).
+Check out Chris "peregrin" Prather's [Roguelike tutorial](https://chris.prather.org/menu/roguelike).
 It's pretty amazing and shows that `class` is more powerful than your author suspected (I thought we'd need more features to get this far.
 I was wrong).